guyk1971/NeMo/README.rst

 For advanced users that want to train NeMo models from scratch or finetune existing NeMo models we have a full suite of `example scripts <https://github.com/NVIDIA/NeMo/tree/main/examples>`_ that support multi-GPU/multi-node training.
+As an example for GPT model training, see [here](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/nlp/nemo_megatron/gpt/gpt_training.html) the command line to run the script

 For scaling NeMo LLM training on Slurm clusters or public clouds, please see the `NVIDIA NeMo Megatron Launcher <https://github.com/NVIDIA/NeMo-Megatron-Launcher>`_.
 The NM launcher has extensive recipes, scripts, utilities, and documentation for training NeMo LLMs and also has an `Autoconfigurator <https://github.com/NVIDIA/NeMo-Megatron-Launcher#53-using-autoconfigurator-to-find-the-optimal-configuration>`_